microtick/bounties/moduletests/README.md

 | Synthetic | ``` $ mtm query microtick synthetic``` | x/microtick/msg/querySynthetic.go |
 | Trade | ``` $ mtm query microtick trade``` | x/microtick/msg/queryTrade.go |

-Note: this task only includes the set of golang tests, not the CLI commands themselves.
-Those will be in a separate future bounty.
+Note: this bounty only includes the set of golang tests, not the CLI commands themselves.
+CLI tests may be included in a separate future bounty.

 ## Acceptance Criteria